Nursing Home Negligence Cases and Types of Mistreatment

 A common injury in long-term care facilities is falling.
 The facility is responsible for maintaining a safe environment for all patients, which is a responsibility that tends to go overlooked.

-The most common injury sustained by elderly patients in nursing homes.
+The most common injury sustained by elderly patients in homes.
 Bedsores are common enough to afflict one in ten nursing home patients.
 Although common, bedsores are easily preventable with proper care and treatment.
 Untreated bedsores can become very serious and fatal in certain cases.

 Lack of Care

-Patients in nursing homes for long-term care are there because they require a specific amount of care and assistance from others.
+Patients in homes for long-term care are there because they require a specific amount of care and assistance from others.
 A lack of care causes the patient to suffer.
 It is the staff’s responsibility to ensure that the proper amount of care is given to each patient.

 Threats of violence and/or harm are considered abusive behavior and should be reported immediately.